Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: Background

 \subsection{Physical Uplink Channels}

 On the physical layer, a UE sends a message in a resource grid consisting of OFDM symbols with multiple subcarriers in each symbol.
-14 OFDM symbols form a 1 millisecond long subframe, and 10 subframes form one frame.
+The subcarrier spacing is 15kHz for all the monitored FDD bands, and 30kHz for the 5G TDD band.
+For 15kHz subcarrier spacing, 14 OFDM symbols form a 1 millisecond long subframe, and 10 subframes form one frame.
+For 30kHz subcarrier spacing, one subframe consists of 28 OFDM symbols instead.
 One physical resource block (PRB) spans 12 subcarriers over 7 OFDM symbols.
-The physical layer is divided up into channels, which are in turn mapped to higher layers, such as MAC, RRC, PDCP, and NAS, which transport the actual payloads to the individual base station, the operator's core network, or the internet.

 In the uplink, there are three types of physical layer channels: the PUSCH used for transmitting user or control data, the PUCCH used for control information such as ACK/NACK or scheduling requests, and the PRACH used for the initial connection message.
 All uplink messages in these channels carry a known reference signal alongside the modulated data, which is used for channel estimation, or PRACH detection.
 Depending on the message, the uplink reference signal spans different OFDM symbols in the resource grid.
 The reference signal is a Zadoff-Chu sequence, a sequence known for its good autocorrelation properties and constant-amplitude signal. \autoref{fig:grid} illustrates these three types of messages in the spectrum plot and highlights the reference symbols.